kevinw/GodotVision/README.md

 * Cleanup / document the notion of scale
 * By default, scale should be 1 meter in Godot equals 1 meter in RealityKit
 * Document the [minor changes we made to Godot's ios backend](https://github.com/multijam/godot)
+* The application view lifecycle is probably wrong.
+We throw away all state for SwiftUI .didDisappear.

 To add